Hanad1907/Py.Vulnscanner/README.md

 ## 📄 Report
 After scanning, a report will be generated, highlighting any open ports and OS vulnerabilities found.

+📧 Contact
+For questions or feedback, reach out to me at hanadali805@gmail.com.

 ## 💡 Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request. 💖